ECCO, East Coast Chamber Orchestra

 In 2001, a group of musicians – colleagues and friends from leading conservatories and music festivals across the country – collectively envisioned the creation of a democratically‐run, self-conducted chamber orchestra that would thrive on the pure joy and camaraderie of classical music making.
 This organic approach and high level of passion and commitment resulted in ECCO, a dynamic collective that combines the strength and power of a great orchestral ensemble with the personal involvement and sensitivity of superb chamber music.

 ECCO is comprised of some of today’s most vibrant and gifted young string players -- soloists, chamber musicians, principals of major American orchestras, and GRAMMY award winners.
-ECCO members play with the symphony orchestras of Philadelphia, Minnesota, San Francisco, Chicago, St. Louis, Seattle, and Boston among others.
-Members also play with the Enso, Jasper, Jupiter, and Parker quartets, as well as the Horszowski Trio, Trio Cavatina, Sejong Soloists, Time for Three, and Chamber Music Society II.
+ECCO members play with the symphony orchestras of Cleveland, Philadelphia, Minnesota, San Francisco, Chicago, St. Louis, Seattle, and Boston among others.
+Members also play with the Jasper, Jupiter, Parker and Takacs Quartets, as well as the Horszowski Trio, Trio Cavatina, Sejong Soloists, Time for Three, and Lincoln Center Chamber Music Society.
 For a few concentrated periods of time each year, the members of ECCO meet for rehearsal and musical exploration.
 Cooking, eating, enjoying close friendships and now sharing tips for raising the next generation of ECCO are important aspects of their gatherings.
-Along with musical exploration, there is always an intense discussion to be had about the joys and challenges of maintaining a truly communal creative organization.
+Along with musical exploration, there is always an intense discussion about the joys and challenges of maintaining a truly communal creative organization.

-In 2012 ECCO members celebrated their first decade of friendship and discovery with the release of their first commercial recording.
+In 2012, ECCO celebrated their first decade of friendship and discovery with the release of their first commercial recording on eOne.
 It includes Tchaikovsky’s Serenade for Strings in C Major Op.
 48, Shostakovich’s Chamber Symphony in C minor, Op.
 110a and the exuberant and surprising "La Follia" Variations for String Orchestra, arranged by ECCO’s own Michi Wiancko after Francesco Geminiani’s Concerto Grosso No. 12 in D minor.